 Recommended for: Anyone who can afford one.
 A stunning design that does it all.

-This is Saeco’s flagship model, and the big brother to the Exprelia we talked about just above.
-Interestingly, in our view, the Exprelia is slightly superior to the flagship model, which is why it places third in our list of the best bean to cup coffee machine for home use.
+This is Saeco’s flagship model and the big brother to the Exprelia we talked about just above.
+Interestingly, the Exprelia is slightly superior to the flagship model, which is why it places third in our list of the best bean-to-cup coffee machines for home use.

-It should be noted though, that this is a very close contest.
-As you can see from the chart, the top three machines on the list all tied for points, so the differences between them are small, and mostly it comes down to exactly what kind of machine you’re looking for and what, specifically, you want it to do.
+It should be noted that this is a very close contest.
+As you can see from the chart, the top three machines on the list are all tied for points, so the differences between them are small, and mostly, it comes down to exactly what kind of machine you’re looking for and what, specifically, you want it to do.

 First is the fact that you lose the spiffy control knob that allows you to change the pump pressure on the fly, but what you gain in exchange is situationally better.

-We say situationally because the HD8954’s addition won’t be useful to all households, but for certain families, it’ll be a godsend.
+We say situationally because the HD8954’s addition won’t be useful to all households, but it’ll be a godsend for certain families.
 It allows user profiles, and that’s huge.

-If you have multiple casual coffee drinkers in your home, it will allow each person to set up a profile and save their preferred drink settings, so the coffee drinkers in your family aren’t overwriting each other’s saved settings all the time, or worse, having to constantly manually enter them in.
+If you have multiple casual coffee drinkers in your home, it will allow each person to set up a profile and save their preferred drink settings.
+This way, the coffee drinkers in your family aren’t constantly overwriting each other’s saved settings or, worse, constantly manually entering them in.

-The water tank is probably too small to accommodate multiple power coffee drinkers, but can easily support the habits of 3-4 casual coffee aficionados.
-If that describes your family, then this feature will wind up being your absolute favorite, and you’ll probably disagree with our top pick for that reason.
+The water tank is probably too small to accommodate multiple power coffee drinkers but can easily support the habits of 3-4 casual coffee aficionados.
+If that describes your family, this feature will be your favorite, and you’ll probably disagree with our top pick.

 Also Great